reichlab/docs.zoltardata/docs/ForecastVersions.md

 Zoltar enforces these rules about forecast versions:

-1. Cannot load empty data.
+1. No uploaded forecast can have no rows of data.
-2. Cannot load 100% duplicate data.
+2. No uploaded forecast can load 100% duplicate data of a previous version.
 3. New forecast versions cannot imply any retracted prediction elements in existing versions, i.e., you cannot load data that's a subset of the previous forecast's data.
-4. New forecast versions cannot change order dependencies, i.e., you cannot position a new forecast before any existing versions.
+4. New forecast versions cannot be positioned before any existing versions.
 5. Editing a version's issue_date cannot reposition it before any existing forecasts.
-6. Deleted forecasts cannot change order dependencies, i.e., you cannot delete a forecast that has any newer versions.
+6. Deleted forecasts cannot be positioned before any newer versions.

 This means we require forecasts to be uploaded in `issue_date` order.
 If you need to "backfill" older versions, you'll first have to delete forecasts with newer `issue_date`s before uploading older ones.

 # Retracted predictions

 Zoltar supports _retracting_ individual prediction elements.
-A retracted element comes into play when executing a [forecast query](ForecastQueryFormat.md) and passing the `as_of` parameter.
-If you pass an `as_of` that's earlier than the retracted forecast's `issue_date`, then the previous (non-retracted) value is returned.
-However, if you pass an `as_of` that's newer than that `issue_date` then **no value** will be returned for that prediction element.
+A retracted element marks a particular combination of unit, target, and prediction type to be ignored when executing a [forecast query](ForecastQueryFormat.md) if the user passes an `as_of` value that's on or later than the retraction `issue_date`.
+In that case there will be no value returned for the retracted prediction element.
+However, an `as_of` that's earlier than the a forecast's `issue_date` **will** result in the element's pre-retraction value being returned.
+Users who want to return the forecast's original data including retractions, should use the API or web UI as documented in [download a single forecast](Forecasts.md#download-a-single-forecast).
+In this case Zoltar will include retractions as they were uploaded - with `null` "prediction" value in the JSON (see below).

 Retracted predictions are identified in [JSON forecast data format](FileFormats.md#forecast-data-format-json) files by passing `NULL` for the "prediction" value.